 There are few better ways to fill an evening than clambering through grimy passageways of unspeakable villainy on a party dungeon-crawl, mustering your wits in a competitive game night, or fielding a force of newly painted miniatures in a battlefield skirmish.
 But for those times when a willing entourage of cardboard-keen friends isn’t conveniently around to satiate your tabletop needs, there’s one easy solution to your cravings – solo board games.

 Far from offering diluted thrills or redundant imitations of games with larger player counts, solo board games stand proud as some of the most dynamic, ingenious, and outright fun games in the biz.
-We’ve collected the very finest solitaire board games into this list, keen to capture the full breadth of delights on offer: card-driven adventure games, RPG-esque crawlers, detective mystery games, puzzlers, and beyond.
+We’ve collected the finest solitaire board games into this list, keen to capture the full breadth of delights on offer: card-driven adventures, RPG-esque crawlers, detective mystery games, puzzlers, and beyond.

 - 7th Continent

 - Coffee Roaster